jxnl/python-reservoir/readme.md

 A lightweight module for to generate a sample of elements any interable data structure or stream using the Reservoir Sampling algorithm.

+>Random sampling is often applied to very large datasets and in particular to data streams.
+In this case, the random sample has to be generated in one pass over an initially unknown population.
+An elegant and eﬃcient approach to generate random samples from data streams is the use of a reservoir of size k, where k is sample size.
+The reservoir-based sampling algorithms maintain the invariant that, at each step of the sampling process, the contents of the reservoir are a valid random sample for the set of items that have been processed up to that point. [--- Weighted Random Sampling over Data Streams](http://arxiv.org/pdf/1012.0256.pdf)

 ## Installation

 Just clone this repo and use the script provided!
 I'll consider adding this to the Python